Sexting: Legislative responses

 In Connecticut, Rep. Rosa Rebimbas introduced a bill that would lessen the penalty for "sexting" between two consenting minors in 2009.
 The bill would make it a Class A misdemeanor for children under 18 to send or receive text messages with other minors that include nude or sexual images.
-It is currently a felony for children to send such messages, and violators could end up on the state's sex offender registry.
+The bill resulted in a joint favorable substitute.

 Vermont lawmakers introduced a bill in April 2009 to legalize the consensual exchange of graphic images between two people 13 to 18 years old.
 Passing along such images to others would remain a crime.

 In Ohio, a county prosecutor and two lawmakers proposed a law that would reduce sexting from a felony to a first-degree misdemeanor, and eliminate the possibility of a teenage offender being labeled a sex offender for years.
 The proposal was supported by the parents of Jesse Logan, a Cincinnati 18-year-old who committed suicide after the naked picture of herself which she sexted was forwarded to people in her high school.

-Utah lawmakers lessened the penalty for sexting for someone younger than 18 to a misdemeanor from a felony.
+In 2009, Utah lawmakers lessened the penalty for sexting for someone younger than 18 to a misdemeanor from a felony.

 In New York, Assemblyman Ken Zebrowski (D-Rockland) has introduced a bill that will create an affirmative defense where a minor is charged under child pornography laws if they possesses or disseminate a picture of themselves or possess or disseminates the image of another minor (within 4 years of their age) with their consent.
 The affirmative defense will not be available if the conduct was done without consent.
 It also creates an educational outreach program for teens that promotes awareness about the dangers of sexting.

 In the Australian state of Victoria, the law was reformed in 2014 to create a defence for young people who engage in consensual sexting and the introduction of the new offences of distribution of an intimate image, and threat to distribute an intimate image.